apicalshark/quantum-launcher/changelogs/unreleased.md

 - Fixed many formatting issues in game logs
 - Fixed welcome screen not working
 - Fixed arrow keys to switch instances, not updating the Edit menu
-- Fixed lag spikes on some systems when selecting instances

 - Old Minecraft versions are now in the correct order in the download list (b)
 - Snapshots of 1.0 to 1.5.2 are no longer missing for download (b)
-- Performance of loading the version list
-  (when clicking New button) is **way** better now (b)
 - Improved readability of a few errors
 - Improved support for weird character encodings in file paths
 - Missing libraries are now auto-downloaded

+## Performance

+- Fixed lag spikes on some systems when selecting instances
+- Many autosaving features has been slowed down, and disk accesses reduced
+- Optimized the log renderer (slightly worse scrolling as a tradeoff)
+- The "Create Instance" version list loads **way** faster now (b)